 It’s like being in a relationship with the love of your life, but you also need friendships and partnerships, don’t you?
 People who you can rap with on certain subjects and others who can give you a new perspective – having these won’t compromise your relationship with your special someone.
 In fact, they often end up complementing it.

-It’s not always a good thing to try something new.
-In fact, it is not wise to try something new for the heck of it or because everyone else is doing it.
+It’s not always a good thing to try something new for the heck of it or because everyone else is doing it.
 Your decision to ‘test the waters’ on the other side should be based on your goals and fulfilling shortfalls in your current life situation.
 For instance, if one of your goals is to have your song featured in a major film or TV production, you’d probably be looking to make your music as attractive as possible so music supervisors would likely be interested in hearing what you have to offer.

 If your current means of making and sharing your work is already giving you the results you desire, maybe it would be unwise to jump ship; maybe it’s just a matter of being patient.
 On the other hand, if there is a way for you to further enhance your music, whether through adding live instruments or being able to explore your own creative ideas (more creative control), it would probably be worth trying out that new thing.

 At the very least, you should be open to doing A/B testing when it comes on to trying different things with your music career.
 A/B tests are common in the realms of email and internet marketing, but they can be adapted to other aspects of life to achieve the same result.
 This kind of test allows you to try two or more separate ideas, themes, subjects, etc., with the aim of comparing the results to see which one produces the most favorable outcome.